Managing ESG Performance and Supplier Data Along the Supply Chain

 To drive strategic and sustainable growth, organizations need to take a holistic approach to ESG and sustainability efforts.
 It is key to identify the various supply chain and product data needs and streamline efforts to cleanse, collect and manage this data and store it on a single platform for integrated analysis.

-To learn more, check out this white paper, “Meeting ESG Reporting Mandates by Enhancing Data Management.”
+To learn more, join our webinar series ""How to" Supply Chain & ESG" and check out this white paper, “Meeting ESG Reporting Mandates by Enhancing Data Management.”

 1 Empowered Chief Sustainability Officers, PWC: https://www.strategyand.pwc.com/de/en/unique-solutions/sustainable-impact-made-real/empowered-chief-sustainability-officers.html